Sagor31h2/Modular-Monolith-with-clean-onion-architecture/README.md

 }
 ```

+>**Call From Controller**

-Inherit the IRequestHandler From MediatR.
-And handle the request
+Inherit **Base Controller**.
+And Inject ISender From MediatR.

-**Call From Controller**
+Create query pass the parameter.
+And send the query.
+MediatR will handle the request.

 ```C#
 namespace WaterPump.Controllers